 Even if you make mistakes while learning the ropes of fish keeping, this fish species won’t give up on you and die like other overly sensitive fish.
 They can easily adapt to different water parameters.
 You won’t have to rely on special caring techniques to make sure they survive.

 They are very friendly and get along with other fish species with ease.
 You won’t see them having any trouble competing for food as they are fast swimmers.

 Furthermore, they aren’t all that vulnerable to many freshwater fish diseases as they have strong resistance.
 They rarely get infected.
 So, you have less to worry about their health.
 Black skirt tetras have a pretty low mortality rate too.

 Just because they are hardy fish doesn’t mean you should give them sub-optimum living conditions, they will stress in poor water conditions and need need optimum water temperature for surviving.

-How Do You Tell If a Tetra Is a Male or Female?
+How Do You Tell Male or Female?

 It’s easy to tell between a male tetra and a female tetra.
 Of course, you wouldn’t get it the first time, but it won’t take long to differentiate between the two.
 The most obvious difference is that a female black skirt tetra is noticeably larger than a male black skirt tetra.

 Female black skirt tetras also have a body that’s a bit more rounded than their male counterparts.

 You can also tell if the tetra is a male or female by checking the anal fin, although it may be more difficult.
 Females come with anal fins that run parallel alongside the black stripes on their abdomen.